 Digitally altered scanned image - Exhibit must include the original image labeled "original image", and the digitally altered image labeled "altered image".
-Alterations are beyond common photography techniques of red eye removal, cropping, etc. Must be on a single black or white poster board, form core or mat board 14" x 14".
+Alterations are beyond common photography techniques of red eye removal, cropping, etc. Must be securely attached to foam core or poster board and be no larger than 14" x 14".
 Attach up to 1⁄2 page of written explanation of alterations to the back of the exhibit.
 Trademark images may not be used.
-Class